Ruy Klein is an

 theoretical research, work sustained by an ongoing engagement with

-the ramifications of artificial intelligence and climate change for creative
+the implications of artificial intelligence and climate change for creative

 david@ruyklein.com